thu-rllab/SPD/README.md

 pip install pettingzoo[mpe]==1.17.0

 # install dependencies for pymarl2
-pip install sacred numpy==1.22.4 scipy gym matplotlib seaborn pyyaml==5.3.1 pygame pytest probscale imageio snakeviz tensorboard-logger pyvirtualdisplay tqdm protobuf==3.20.1
+pip install sacred numpy==1.22.4 scipy gym==0.24.1 matplotlib seaborn pyyaml==5.3.1 pygame pytest probscale imageio snakeviz tensorboard-logger pyvirtualdisplay tqdm protobuf==3.20.1

 # install pytorch, please refer to the official site of PyTorch for a proper version.
 # here we also use torch==1.7.1+cu110 as an example.